 - Bicycle and Pedestrian Advisory Committee (BPAC) - Tuesday, October 19th, 2021 at 7:00 PM

 - Draft 2021 Union City Bicycle and Pedestrian Master Plan

 Building on what came before

-The 2020 Plan is an update to the existing 2012 Union City Pedestrian and Bicycle Master Plan.
+This 2021 Bicycle and Pedestrian Master Plan is an update to the existing 2012 Union City Pedestrian and Bicycle Master Plan.
 Since the adoption of the 2012 Plan, the City has been busy!
 Union City has installed almost seven miles of shared-use paths and 27 miles of bicycle lanes and has plans for new bikeways to come.